HOW IT WORKS

 The Alabama Destinations Career Academy (ALDCA) elementary program serves students in grades K–5 who reside in the state of Alabama.

 What are the costs?

 Because ALDCA is a public school program, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum and qualified students may receive a loaner computer and printer.
+Enrolled families receive the K12 curriculum and qualified students may receive a loaner computer and printer.

 What's my role as a parent?

 As a parent, you (or another responsible adult you choose) serve as your child's Learning Coach.
 You'll work with your child's teacher to help record student attendance, monitor mastery of online lessons and assessments, and review student work.